fal-ai/jaffle_shop_with_fal/README.md

 Wrote contents of orders dbt model to /Users/gorkemyurtseven/.fal/orders.parquet
 ```

-If you want to download more dbt models as parquet files you will have to add the following block of configuration under the model in the schema.yml file:
+If you want to download more dbt models as parquet files you will have to add the following block of configuration under the desired model in the `schema.yml` file:

 ```
 meta:
   fal:
     scripts:
       after:
         - model_to_parquet.py
 ```
+---
 ## Testing dbt project: `jaffle_shop`

 `jaffle_shop` is a fictional ecommerce store.
 This dbt project transforms raw data from an app database into a customers and orders model ready for analytics.